-Dr. Braun presently serves on the executive leadership team of NASA’s Jet Propulsion Laboratory.
+Dr. Braun presently serves on the executive leadership team of NASA’s Jet Propulsion Laboratory as Director for Planetary Science.
 From 2017-2019, he served as the Dean of the College of Engineering and Applied Science at the University of Colorado Boulder.
 He previously served as a faculty member of the Georgia Institute of Technology and a member of the technical staff of the NASA Langley Research Center.

 In 2010-2011, Dr. Braun served as the first NASA Chief Technologist in more than a decade.
 In this capacity, he was responsible for development of the Agency’s technology and innovation policy and programs.
 He created and led the initial implementation of a spectrum of NASA technology programs designed to build the capabilities required for our nation’s future space missions.
 This activity spanned all ten NASA Centers, industry and academia, and fostered partnerships between NASA and other government agencies.

 Dr. Braun is a member of the National Academy of Engineering, a Fellow of the AIAA and AAS, and the author or co-author of over 300 technical publications.